 General Statement of Duties

-Works under the direction of a Librarian or designated supervisor.
+Works under the general supervision of a librarian.

-This position will be approximately 15 hours per week.
-Must be able to work some evenings and weekends.
+This is a part-time position located at Perrot Memorial Library (90 Sound Beach Ave., Old Greenwich, CT 06870), and will be scheduled for approximately 15 hours per week. **Must be able to work some evenings and weekends.**

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES:

 Considerable knowledge of library computer databases, equipment and library programs; knowledge of library clerical and statistical routines.